vaishnavi-malireddy/ConnectKind/README.md

 Test commit from [vaishnavi-malireddy] minor update from [vaishnavi malireddy]

+##  Team Members

+ConnectKind was developed as a collaborative academic project by:

+- Kavya – Frontend Development & Firebase Integration
+- Harika– UI Design & Real-Time Chat Implementation
+- Vaishnavi – Database Structure & Testing

+All members contributed equally to the overall development and implementation of the project.

 ## Notes

 - The application follows a serverless architecture using Firebase.